 How to say goodbye after someone has died

-- Write a goodbye.
-Compose a letter, diary entry, poem, or other written message to your loved one.
-This can provide a strong release of your emotional and physical pain.
-Write as if you are speaking directly to the person.
-Tell them everything you would have liked to have said while they were alive.
-Be sure to include “I love you” and that you will never forget them.
-Later, when troubling thoughts arise about not having said goodbye, reread your work.
-You can also add to your writing when you do this.
-In addition, you can start a journal to record memories of your loved one as they come to you.
+Write a goodbye.
+Writing a letter, diary entry, poem, or email can provide an outlet for your emotional or physical pain.
+Speak directly to the person you care about when you write.
+Tell them everything you would have like to have said while they were alive.
+Later, when you are burdened by the feeling of not having said goodbye, reread your writing.
+You can also start a journal to record memories of your loved one as they come to you.

-- Make a vision board.
+Make a vision board.
 Gather images from magazines or other sources that remind you of your loved one, and glue them to a poster board.
-This can help you retrieve happy memories of the person and feel more in-touch with them.
-You can also take a photo of your board and share it with other loved ones.
+A vision board can help you retrieve happy memories and feel close to your loved one.

-- Create a memorial.
-Start something meaningful in your loved one’s memory.
-For instance, raise money or volunteer for a charity that has a connection to your loved one.
+Create a memorial.
+Raise money or volunteer for a charity that has a connection to your loved one.
 Or donate money to have your loved one’s name placed on a park bench or other memorial that supports a worthwhile cause.

-- Call up happy memories.
-Remembering past times with your loved one can help you feel close and say goodbye.
-Certain activities can support this process, such as listening to special music or making a playlist, looking through old photos, watching a special movie or TV show, or reading a certain book.
-You could also go to a place that brings back positive memories of your loved one.
+Call up happy memories.
+Remember your loved one and feel close to them by listening to special music or making a playlist, looking through old photos, watching a favorite TV show, or reading a certain book.
+Remembering past times with them can help you say goodbye.